 It’s your first year in law school.
 You’ve been waiting years for this moment – now that you’re finally here, what do you do?
 Well, it depends.
 For starters – don’t be rude.
 We know what you’re thinking: “I’m really a nice person.
 I’m very self-aware and I’m not going to be that person in class.”
 Here are five reasons to hold firm to that commitment and be your best self to your classmates in law school.

-It depends on if you’ve put in the time and effort through law school.
+It depends on whether you’ve put in the time and effort through law school.

 One of the most important skills lawyers can develop is the ability to attract new clients.
 Take stock of your network by making a list of all your acquaintances and resources.
 These resources include your law school placement office, social groups, law school contacts and professors.
 Ask your network to review your resume and introduce you to attorneys from the firms you are targeting.